lanternadev/lanterna-lab/README.md

   - Plan parallel Classics corpus (Ancient Greek history, philosophy, literature) with separate ingestion, embeddings, and endpoints
   - Establish governance and monitoring to keep corpora independent but extensible

-### On the horizon
-Re-ranking, SharePoint ACL integration, evaluation dashboards

 ## Roadmap 2025–2026